Two-source hypothesis: The existence of Q

 The 2SH explains the double tradition by postulating the existence of a lost "sayings of Jesus" document known as Q, from the German Quelle, "source".
 It is this, rather than Marcan priority, which forms the distinctive feature of the 2SH as against rival theories.
 The existence of Q follows from the conclusion that, as Luke and Matthew are independent of Mark in the double tradition, the connection between them must be explained by their joint but independent use of a missing source or sources.
 (That they used Q independently of each other follows from the fact that they frequently differ quite widely in their use of this source).
+Alan Kirk and John Kloppenborg are notable defenders of the hypothesis today.

 Problems with the hypothesis

-While the 2SH remains the most popular explanation for the origins of the synoptic gospels, two questions - the existence of the so-called "minor agreements," and problems with the hypothesis of Q - continue at the centre of discussion over its explanatory power, and alternative hypotheses that posit the direct use of Matthew by Luke or vice versa without Q are increasing in popularity within scholarship.
+While the 2SH remains the most popular explanation for the origins of the synoptic gospels, two questions – the existence of the so-called "minor agreements," and problems with the hypothesis of Q – continue at the centre of discussion over its explanatory power, and alternative hypotheses that posit the direct use of Matthew by Luke or vice versa without Q are increasing in popularity within scholarship.